CERTCC/SSVC/docs/howto/acuity_ramp.md

 ## Acuity Tradeoffs

-In Cybersecurity Threat and Vulnerability analysis, as with most decision-making processes, the more information you have (up to a point of diminishing returns), the better your decision will be.
+In Cybersecurity Threat and Vulnerability analysis, as with most decision-making processes, decision makers must balance trade-offs between the volume, quality, or detail of the information they use and the cost of gathering and analyzing that information.
-However, gathering information comes at a cost, and there are always trade-offs to be made.
 There are many good reasons that decision makers might choose to use a lower resolution indicator that is readily available over a higher resolution indicator that comes at a high cost in terms of time, money, or effort.